priceline-partner-network/api-documentation/src/guides/hotel/migration.md

 ### Rate Policy Data

-The `policy_data` node lists one or more paragraphs of important information about the rate.
+The new `policy_data` node lists one or more paragraphs of important information about the rate.

 Use of this data to display this information to the customer is strongly encouraged and in some cases required.
 Please refer to the certification process documents provided or ask your Account Manager.